rahuldwivedi1112/ARC/README.md

+# NUIG MSc AI CT5148 Assignment : arc
+This repository contains the solution of assignment set as part of MSc AI course in NUI Galway.
+The assignment was to take any 3 Abstraction and Reasoning Corpus tasks from the data/training folder and provide a hand coded solutions for them using python.
+Details of my chosen tasks are as below

+- `eb5a1d5d`: The task demonstration has a block of color inside another color in layers.
+The number of colors and block size/position of each color is not constant and varies with each example.
+The output of transformation is a symmetrical grid with each color making a box of a single cell width and color inside the block follows same sequence as that of test grid.
+The innermost color would occupy a single cell.
+The whole example can be treated as creating a Russian doll of colors.

+- `73251a56`: This task involves filling the empty portion of the grid with appropriate color based on the existing pattern.
+The colors closer to the diagonal are expanding in grid as we move across the diagonal.
+There is a symmetry around diagonal but that alone is not enough as there are blanks on both sides.
+Luckily there is an inherent mathematical pattern inside the grid which can be utilized to solve the problem

+- `508bd3b6`: The task can be viewed as an instrument firing an object towards a wall.
+Upon hitting the wall, the object then bounces off and travels towards the end of the grid.
+Here the Orientation of wall can be vertical or horizontal and it can be of varied thickness.
+The length of the instrument can also vary but it will start from a point which is on edge of the grid.
+The solution needs to find the trajectory of the object and put the color on its path based on which direct it was fired from and from what length instrument.
+The bounce of direction also depends on the direction the object hit the wall and orientation of the wall

+The solution is present in src/manual_solve.py and it uses basic python and Numpy library to solve the tasks.
+Details on ARC are as follows.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.